HotPocketHPE/mhguide/mhguide.md

 ### Openings

 An opening is a time when you can attack without fear of retaliation.
 Some may be short, others long.
-Many of these arise from certain monster moves, either because you are safe from the attack in a certain area, or from the monster recovering afterwards.
+Many monster moves can be openings, either because you are safe from the attack in a certain area, or from the monster's recovery afterwards.

 > Example: Any Weapon vs. Rathian.
-Rathian's triple fireball can be somewhat dangerous at range, but if you are standing to her side, the weak head becomes a wide open target for the whole duration, and you can attack freely as the fireballs harmlessly fly away from you.
+Rathian's triple fireball can be dangerous at range, but if you are standing to her side, the weak head becomes open for the whole duration.
+Don't get too close and eat a fireball on accident!

 ### Commitment

+(rewrite this)
 In Monster Hunter, every action prevents you from doing other actions for a certain amount of time.
 This property is called commitment; slow attacks commit you more, while fast attacks commit you less.
 Using items such as potions also involves commitment.

-Try and match your level of commitment to the length of openings.
+Try to use your openings to their fullest, but don't overcommit!
 On short openings, such as a monster's small recovery period after attacking, get a quick hit in.
 On long openings, such as a trip, unleash your big damage-dealing moves!

 > Example: Dual Blades vs. Rathian.
 The Dual Blades' Demon Dance is a very powerful attack, but it also takes a long time to execute.
 Using the Demon Dance on smaller openings, such as when Rathian lands after a flip, is dangerous.
 Instead, use those times to deal small hits to the legs.
 Then, when she trips, rush to the head and Dance away!